+Yes; you can use a VGA-Box (or "V-Box").
+It accepts 4 composite video inputs (NTSC or PAL) and 1 VGA input.
+The output is VGA.

-Yes; you can use a V-Box.
-Briefly the V-Box just converts your Apple II video (from the RCA plug) to a 15-pin VGA/SVGA output so you can plug it into a modern PC monitor.
-This little box has 3 inputs: RCA, S-Video, and an input for your PC's VGA card output.
-The price is under \$60.
-(See http://www.baysoftgames.com/baysoftgames/.)
+Briefly VGA-Box converts your Apple II video (from the RCA plug) to a 15pin VGA/SVGA output you can plug it into a modern PC monitor.

+VGA Box is priced under \$50.
+For a pic and ordering info, see http://store.yahoo.com/baysoftgames/vgabox1.html .

 I was using an old monochrome monitor.
-Finally I can play all my games in $\operatorname{color}$ once again!
+Finally I can play all my games in color once again!